TONG-H

 • let is used to declare a variable.

-• const is declare a constant whose assignment and declaration are simultaneously. value cannot be re-assigned. for a reference type data, value just keeps the memory location unchanged.
+• const declares a constant with simultaneous assignment and declaration, and its value cannot be reassigned.
+For reference type data, the value maintains the memory location unchanged.

 • no variable increase